The ACONA Consortium

-ACONA is an international and multi-institutional collaboration led by and hosted at the Negotiation Task Force at Harvard University’s Davis Center for Russian and Eurasian Studies, in collaboration with the Woodrow Wilson Center's History and Public Policy Program, Höfði Reykjavík Peace Centre, the Higher School of Economics, Moscow State Institute of International Relations, and Peace Research Institute Frankfurt.
+The Arms Control Negotiation Academy (ACONA) is an international and multi-institutional collaboration led by and hosted at the Negotiation Task Force at Harvard University’s Davis Center for Russian and Eurasian Studies, in collaboration with the Woodrow Wilson Center's History and Public Policy Program, Höfði Reykjavík Peace Centre, the Higher School of Economics, Moscow State Institute of International Relations, Peace Research Institute Frankfurt, the James Martin Center for Nonproliferation Studies, and the Project on Managing the Atom at Harvard University's Belfer Center for Science and International Affairs.

 The History and Public Policy Program (HAPP) at the Woodrow Wilson International Center for Scholars focuses on the relationship between history and policy making.
 A leader in uncovering and publishing policy-relevant documentation, the Program works with a global network to build next-generation research capacity, foster dialogue and debate on history, and push for greater archival access.